Feras-Barahmeh/Solving-Problems-python/README.md

 # Solving-Problems
-This repository has solution to same problems from problem solving websites like codeforces
+ - This repository has solution to same problems from problem solving websites like codeforces leetcode

 ## **Notes**
 - Most Files has link to problem